Ari-M/hal/README.md

 He answers **'That is unimportant to the mission, Dave.'** to anything else.

+## Instructions

 You have a test suite with tests that you need to make pass.
 They are all disabled except the first one right now.
 To enable a test, remove the x from in from of the it() function.
-Enable one test at a time and make it pass before enabling the next.
-This is how Test Driven Development (TDD) works.
+Enable one test at a time and make it pass before enabling the next. **To make a test pass, you must write the functionality to make Hal respond in the correct way.** This is how Test Driven Development (TDD) works.

-## Instructions
 1. Fork and clone this repo.
 1. Run `sudo npm install -g mocha` to globally install mocha.
 1. Run `npm install` to install the dependencies.